chengcli/pyharp/docs/source/opacity.rst

 -------

-From these examples, we can see that :class:`pyharp.opacity.AttenuatorOptions` is the central class that manages the opacity source.
+From these examples, we can see that :class:`pyharp.opacity.AttenuatorOptions` is the central class that manages the opacity source options.
 This is a general structure of how classes in Pyharp are organized.
-There is an `Options` class that manages the parameters of a class.
+There is always an `Options` class that manages the parameters of a class.
 The actual class that does the computation is initialized from the `Options` class.
-All opacity classes with :ref:`opacity_classes` follow this pattern and :class:`pyharp.cpp.RadiationBand` and :class:`pyharp.cpp.Radiation` classes also follow this pattern.
+All opacity classes within :ref:`opacity_classes` follow this pattern and :class:`pyharp.cpp.RadiationBand` and :class:`pyharp.cpp.Radiation` classes also follow this pattern.